 Q: How to tell if my power strip has a surge protector?

-A: As mentioned above, most surge protectors will have a mention of their suppressed voltage rating or an LED light that activates when plugged in.
+A: As mentioned above, most surge protectors will mention their suppressed voltage rating or an LED light that activates when plugged in.

 Q: Are Ikea power strips surge protectors?